cvergnes/public/fast_ai.md

 Convolutional neural network; a type of neural network that works particularly well for computer vision tasks

- Tabular: Data that is in the form of a table, such as from a spreadsheet, database, or CSV file.
+**Tabular** : Data that is in the form of a table, such as from a spreadsheet, database, or CSV file.
 A tabular model is a model that tries to predict one column of a table based on information in other columns of the table.
+Usually, we dont use pre trained model for tabular data.
+Method fit_one_cycle replace fine_tune Collaborative filtering => use for recommendation

 ```
 import graphviz